Subject-314159/space-invaders/README.md

 # This mod is not for you

--   If you do not launch any rockets
+-   If you do not launch any rockets (though you can use `/invade` to manually start the invasions)
 -   If you don't like to play with enemies

 # Known issues

 This mod is in early development stage, yet functional and quite bug free.
+Known areas of improvement:

+-   Enemies spawned inside a collision box might get stuck
+-   Consecutive crashing rockets may destroy earlier crashed rockets
+-   Crashed rockets might not be destructible
+-   Entry angle of the rocket is slightly off
+-   Enemies need to be balanced

 Please report any bugs or submit new ideas on the discussion page!